Marta44/to-press2019/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - [W3C Markup Validation Service](https://validator.w3.org/)

 - This website has been tested across the main browsers (Chrome, Opera, Safari, Internet Explorer, Microsoft Edge, Mozilla FireFox).
-On Internet Explorer I have identified a bug as on the "Home page" the hero-images are displayed in an unique vertical column both on large and smaller windows width.
-On Safari the other issue is that the video is not visible.
+On Internet Explorer I have identified an issue as on the "Home page" the hero-images were displayed in an unique vertical column both on large and smaller windows width.
+On Safari the other issue was that the hero-video on the "Home page" wasn't visible.
 - I've checked its responsiveness on all the emulated devices provided by Chrome Developer Tools.

 ### Testing users stories